-Musical Theatre is designed for the student who is pursuing a professional career in musical theatre.
+Musical Theatre is designed for students who are pursuing a professional career in musical theatre.
 The course further enhances and utilizes student's acting, singing, and dancing skills through intensive and specialized work.
-Students will explore basic jazz dance, singing, acting, and choreography and will participate and assist in the production of a Broadway style production.
+Students explore basic jazz dance, singing, acting, and choreography and participate and assist in the production of a Broadway-style production.
 The appropriate use of technology is an integral part of this course.
 Training includes acting, music, voice and speech, and one-on-one vocal training, and coaching.
-The student will also be exploring musical theatre technique, focusing on musical theatre composers through solo and group singing, and scene work from musical theatre scripts.

-Additional Information: Can be taken for credit in Fine Arts or Physical Activity
+The student also explore musical theatre technique, focusing on musical theatre composers through solo and group singing, and scene work from musical theatre scripts.
+Additional Information: Can be taken for credit in Fine Arts or Physical Activity.

-65028S1/65028S2 Acting/Playwriting
+65028S1/65028S2 Acting/Playwriting Semester(s): 2 Prerequisite: None Grade Level(s): 9, 10

-Semester(s): 2 Prerequisite: None Grade Level(s): 9, 10 Acting/Playwriting is an introduction to the techniques of basic acting and the craft of playwriting, an exploration of the creative art of the playwright.
-The approach includes analysis of works of significant playwrights and a creative writing curriculum where the student experiences the process of the playwright through exercises and the creation of short plays using basic acting and performance techniques.
+Acting/Playwriting is an introduction to the techniques of basic acting and the craft of playwriting, an exploration of the creative art of the playwright.
+The approach includes analysis of works of significant playwrights and a creative writing curriculum where students experience the process of the playwright through exercises and the creation of short plays using basic acting and performance techniques.